On this blog, we talk about various types of software, electronics, and development tools to make neat things!

 - Beej's Guide to Network Programming by Brian "Beej" Hall and its GitHub repo (for translaters).
 This guide has been invaluable to me in learning network sockets programming.
 It got me up and running from practically zero knowledge.
 Today, I write some pretty high-performing networking programs.
 Mr. "Beej" has several other guides as well, including Beej's Guide to C Programming, Beej's Guide to the GNU Debugger (GDB).
 Also, see Beej's blog: Beej's Bit Bucket.

 - NuttX Real-Time Operating System (RTOS)—I think this one is quickly becoming one of my favorites.
-This is a RTOS for embedded environments that differs from most other RTOSes out there in that it seeks to be as close to POSIX and ANSI compliance as is reasonable while maintaining a small footprint, runs on numerous 8- to 32-bit microcontrollers, and is BSD-licensed.
+This is a RTOS for embedded environments that differs from most other RTOSes out there in that it seeks to be as close to POSIX and ANSI compliance as is reasonable while maintaining a small footprint, and runs on numerous 8- to 32-bit microcontrollers, and is permissively licensed.
 I'm documenting my Adventures with NuttX in "Real Time" as I learn more about it.

 - Nine ways to break your systems code using volatile, a very good article by University of Utah Computer Science Professor John Regehr.
 This one is particularly important if you're writing embedded code.
 Professor Regehr's archive of articles contains other gems, too.
 Worth a look!